Duane is an avid reader and follower of all things social, spiritual, and political, and a committed leftist.

-Political correctness, even in its annoying, bumbling awkward application, political correctness is a necessary shift for public language.
+Political correctness, even in its annoying, bumbling, and awkward application is a necessary shift for public language.
 In a culture where perception matters, like here in the United States, making the effort to change the language is crucial to our maturing as a society.

 Language and the tone we inhabit in our social discourse is critically important.
-Language that is inclusive, respectful.
-Words and terms that don't diminish, demean or depreciate ones social status.
-Language can marginalize groups, language can also help restore the previously socially marginalized.
+Language that is inclusive and respectful.
+Words and terms that don't diminish, demean, or depreciate ones social status.
+Language can marginalize groups.
+Language can also help restore the previously socially marginalized.

 Political correctness is why 'retarded' is now 'learning disabled.'
 'Retarded' had become a pejorative in American culture, a school yard bully term used to demean.
 Political correctness is why there are no more actresses, women are simply actors; no more comediennes, only comedians; no more songstresses, only singers or vocalists.

 Political correctness can also be absurd.
 'Thought shower' was coined as a politically correct term for 'brainstorm'.
 Brainstorm was thought to be insensitive to those with epileptic disorder.
 'Differently abled' was concocted to be politically correct for handicapped.

-The major motivation of political correctness is amending language and tone around race and gender, hoping society evolves to a more equitable relationship with each other.
+The major motivation of political correctness is amending language and tone around race and gender, hoping that society evolves to a more equitable relationship with each other.

 Political Correctness - Self Determination

 Political correctness in its present context was born in the "new left" movement of the 1960s and '70s.
-This new left formulated after the classic leftist, socialist and communist structures were decimated by the paranoid, unconsitutional McCarthyism of the 1950s.
+This new left formulated after the classic leftist, socialist, and communist structures were decimated by the paranoid, unconstitutional McCarthyism of the 1950s.
 The classic or 'old left' was more focused on workers rights, the relationship of labor to capital.
-Social/cultural issues were acknowledged, but not their major focus.
+Social/cultural issues were acknowledged, but it was not their major focus.

 The new left emerged from college campuses.
 Academia was much more resistant to anti-constitutional suppression of thought.
 Students were freer to explore and experiment with alternative ideologies and their application.
 So, in the ashes of the classic vanguard socialist and communist left, wrecked by McCarthyism, the new left formed.